Home / Swallowtail (Papilionidae) / Anise Swallowtail (Papilio zelicaon)

 Quick Facts

-Distribution Entire western parts of North America
+Distribution Found across the entire western parts of North America.

-Lifespan of adults 6 to 14 days
+Lifespan of Adults Ranges from 6 to 14 days.

 Did You Know?